edneville/please/README.md

 Using a greedy `.*` for the regex field will be as good as saying the rule should match any command.
 In previous releases there was no anchor (`^` and `$`) however, it seems more sensible to follow `find`'s approach and insist that there are anchors around the regex.
 This avoids `/bin/bash` matching `/home/user/bin/bash` unless the rule permits something like `/home/%{USER}/bin/bash`.

-If a `include` directive is met, no other enties in the section will be processed.
+If a `include` directive is met, no other entries in the section will be processed.
 The same goes for `includedir`.

 The ordering of rules matters.
 The last match will win.
 Set `permit=false` if you wish to exclude something, but this should be very rare as the permit should be against a regex rather than using a positive and then a negative match.
 A rule of best practice is to avoid a fail open and then try and exclude most of the universe.